Updated 2023

 - Individual cupcake holder – A cupcake holder is a necessity for birthday parties and school functions.
 There are several options available.

-- Make or buy gluten free play dough.
+- Make or buy gluten-free play dough.
 You can purchase pre-made gluten-free playdough, but I find it hard to use and even more difficult for little hands to manipulate.
 A better idea is to make your own; it is easy.
 Decorate a cute air-tight container for additional smiles!
 A fantastic gluten-free playdough recipe here.
 It’s easy!

 - Children’s books-There are many books aimed at children who adhere to a gluten-free diet or have celiac disease.
 These books help a child understand their need for a special diet and make them feel part of a bigger community.
 These also make excellent gifts for family members, teachers, and school libraries